 And last but by no means least is competitions!
 These are ideal for generating sales and you can use a platform like Gleam to help you achieve this.
 What is under utilised by retailers is using SMS when marketing, and in particular with competitions.

 — jewellerybank (@jewellery_bank) 9 June 2017

+Statistics have shown that 77% of people would opt in to a brand’s deals if they received them via text.
 A competition therefore is a great way of initially getting someone’s number and then keeping them up to date with deals!

+To take these tips even further, you also need to get into your potential buyer's mind.
+Check out Heroic Search's fantastic post about web psychology tricks to improve ecommerce sales to learn more.
 Any of these tactics worked out well for you before?
 Any that we have missed out?
 Leave a comment below!